RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 ## Working Set Management

 Of your dataset, perhaps there is a subset of highly active objects considered the application's "working set."
-Redis on Flash will intelligently manage the location of the working set (RAM) and the infrequently accessed keys (flash memory), based on LRU (least-recently-used) on a per-object basis.
+Redis on Flash intelligently manages the location of the working set (RAM) and the infrequently accessed keys (flash memory), based on LRU (least-recently-used) on a per-object basis.